baselime/docs/oac/cdk/reference/queries.md

 The `parameters` of a query define the datasets to query, the calculations to perform on the data, and any filters or groupings to apply.

-#### datasets
+#### datasets (optional)

 The `datasets` parameter is an array of strings that specify the names of the datasets to query.
 Baselime supports querying multiple datasets simultaneously, allowing you to analyze data from different sources in a single query.
+If no datasets are provided, Baselime CDK defaults to `lambda-logs`.

 Example: